 This standard specifies the requirements, also known as “relifing requirements”, for the planned, intentional storage, control, and removal from storage of electronic, electrical and electromechanical parts which are intended to be used for space applications.

+This standard also covers the relifing of commercial components as defined by ECSS-Q-ST-60-13.

 The relifing process is a lot quality control activity.
 The inspections and tests defined do not constitute an up-screening or up-grading of components to a higher level of quality than procured to.

-This standard is applicable to all EEE parts covered by ECSS‐Q‐ST‐60 and used in space programmes.
+In line with ECSS-Q-ST-60, this standard differentiates between classes of components through different sets of standardization requirements.

+The classes provide levels of trade-off between assurance and risk.
+The highest assurance and lowest risk is provided by class 1 and the lowest assurance and highest risk by class 3.
+Procurement costs are typically highest for class 1 and lowest for class 3.
+Mitigation and other engineering measures can decrease the total cost of ownership differences between the three classes.
+The project objectives, definition and constraints determine which class or classes of components are appropriate to be utilised within the system and subsystems.

+Class 1 components are described in Clause 4, 5 and 6

+Class 2 components are described in Clause 4, 5 and 6

+Class 3 components are described in Clause 4, 5 and 7

+The requirements of this document apply to all parties involved at all levels in the integration of EEE components into space segment hardware and launchers.

-This standard is not applicable to naked dice.
+This standard is not applicable to dice.

-This standard does not cover the relifing of commercial parts.
+This standard may be tailored for the specific characteristic and constrains of a space project in conformance with ECSS-S-ST-00.

 Normative references

 The following normative documents contain provisions which, through reference in this text, constitute provisions of this ECSS Standard.
 For dated references, subsequent amendments to, or revision of any of these publications do not apply, However, parties to agreements based on this ECSS Standard are encouraged to investigate the possibility of applying the more recent editions of the normative documents indicated below.
 For undated references, the latest edition of the publication referred to applies.